-It’s a good question, of course.
-It is this perception of “small” versus “large” amounts of money that is the downfall of most of us.
-It drives many to fantasize about lottery winnings, since that’s the only way to become a millionaire if you’re not a Rapper or a greedy corporate CEO, right?
-And meanwhile, we buy $9.75 bottles of Kirin at the sushi restaurant and $12.00 movie tickets to see Cars 2 with the kids in the movie theatre and drive 20MPG vehicles around town for relatively short trips.
+And meanwhile, we buy $9.75 bottles of Kirin at the sushi restaurant and $12.00 movie tickets to see the newest Pixar movie with the kids in the movie theatre and pour $70.00 of gasoline into the family SUV so we can burn it up every couple of weeks running around town for relatively short trips.
 And we don’t become millionaires very quickly at all.

-Ten dollars will still buy about 9 pounds of delicious and kickassedly nutritious muscle-carving rolled oats – still my primary fuel by choice despite now being able to afford any food.
+Sure, that was a long time ago.
+But even today, ten dollars will still buy about 9 pounds of delicious, kickass, nutritious, muscle-fueling rolled oats – still a solid staple food for many healthy millionaires, despite the fact that we can easily afford more expensive options.
 Or two gallons of organic milk.
-Or enough gasoline to drive over 100 miles in a good car.
-WEEKS worth of regular driving.
+Or enough gasoline to drive over 200 miles in a good car.
+WEEKS worth of regular driving if you don’t have a ridiculous commute.
 Or enough natural gas to provide hot water for showers and dishwashing for a family for several weeks.

-If you save $796 per week for ten years, and get a 7% compounded investment return after inflation, you’ll have $600,000 sitting around ready to party for you.
-As you can see in the footnote section below, that is more than enough to start a nice Early Retirement, especially if your house is paid off.
+As you can see in the footnote section below, that is more than enough to start a nice early retirement, especially if your house is paid off.
 Maybe more than twice as much as you need, but since we do conservative calculations here at MMM, let’s roll with that number.

 Some of these decisions can be made automatically – like owning a less expensive car and driving it less ($100 per week per person), using less electricity and other utilities ($25), eating most office meals without going out to lunch ($50), not having cable TV and in general spending less time in retail establishments ($25).
 Now the remaining number is only $200 a week.

-Most zero-savings people blow dramatically more than $200 a week just in random purchases.
-Spas, yoga, fingernail treatments, bottles of wine, sixpacks of beer, shoes, electronic gadgets, ice cream cones, movie tickets, plastic crappy toys for toddler birthday parties, books from Amazon.com instead of your local library, lawn-care services.. whatever.
+Most zero-savings people blow dramatically more than $200 a week just on random purchases.
+Spas, yoga, fingernail treatments, bottles of wine, sixpacks of beer, shoes, electronic gadgets, ice cream cones, movie tickets, plastic crappy toys for toddler birthday parties, books from Amazon.com instead of your local library, lawn-care services… whatever.

 Now, before the whiners start chiming in and saying it is no fun to spend zero money, you must realize that there is plenty of wiggle room for luxuries in my numbers.